gabym462/SQL/README.md

-# Gabriella Martinez's SQL portfolio
+# Gabriella Torres' SQL portfolio

 ## Welcome to my SQL portfolio!
 This code repository contains examples of SQL I've written.
 Feel free to take a look and reach out via email if you have any questions.
 # Gabriellam462@yahoo.com